Chapter 4 : I Guess Violence Is The Answer Sometimes

 “I just came up to say thanks, you know, for defending me.
 He didn’t hurt you too much did he?” she asked with concern, looking at his lip which had since swollen and stopped bleeding.
 Sirius shook his head.

-What the hell he thought.
+‘What the hell?’ he thought.

 “What upper hand?”
 Marion asked, “I don’t fancy him and he knows that so we shouldn’t have a problem.
 He’s a better guy then you give him credit for, Lils.
 Both of them are.”
 Lily was stunned into silence.
 She hadn’t seen that coming.
 She was thinking of something to say when Val, Mischa and Ryan came in, saving her the trouble.
 The visitors all lined up along the wall of the living room.
-Persephone, and Mr and Mrs Potter disappeared immediately without good byes while the others were hugging their friends and family.
+Persephone, and Mr and Mrs Potter disappeared immediately without goodbyes while the others were hugging their friends and family, not wanting to ruin the moment.
 Val grabbed Marion and Lily and stood with them in the centre of the room.
-Mischa took Johnny and Ryan took Sirius and James.
+Mischa took Johnny and Ryan took Sirius and James as they were to be dropped off at Potter Manor separately.
 That strange squeezing feeling gripped the teens as they disappeared into the darkness.

 “I wish that Val would be more careful.”
 She muttered as she shook at the teen’s robes, “That travel dust always gets on my nice, clean carpet.”
 Marion swatted her mother’s hand away.

-“It’s dads carpet.”
+“It’s dad’s carpet.”
 She said fiercely before leading her brother and friend up the stairs.

+“Hey, Padfoot?”
+He called, Sirius only turning his head lazily towards his friend.
 “Why did you really go for Kyle like that?
 Seriously.”
 He asked.